-When you work from home it is easy to move your schedule as needed.
+When you remote work from home it is easy to move your schedule as needed.
 You can accommodate an earlier or later meeting since you don’t need to worry about commuting.
 You can sleep in for an extra hour and find some other time to do your daily workout.
 However, not developing a routine is a common segway to other bad habits.
 Skipping lunch and breaks, not exercising, attending to personal tasks during work hours, these are all common traps.

 Creating and sticking to healthy habits will help to ensure all areas of your life get the attention they deserve.

 Working from your bed when you are not feeling well sounds like a great idea.
 Working from your living room couch while watching TV is definitely comfortable.
 But these are both habits that can slow down productivity and cause ergonomic problems.

 Designing an adequate workspace is essential for your productivity on the long run.
 The right support and space will allow you to work better and be more productive.
 It will also help to separate your workspace from the space where you relax, which contributes to work-life balance.

 It seems counter-intuitive that when you remote work from home you need to develop your time management skills even further.
 But when you are home all day it is easier to get distracted and overwhelmed with different projects and responsibilities.

 A common mistake is to overestimate what you can do with the additional free time you have.
 Now that you don’t need to commute to the office every day, you feel like you can take on so much more.
 Consequentially, you feel overwhelmed by booking too many obligations on the same day.

 3.1 Some best practices on successful time management include: